Friday, January 30, 2026

 Modern-day Pharisees.

-For those who still wish to take seriously the work of their salvation, even though many now insist that no work, moral effort, or obedience is required, take Saint Paul at his word:
+For those who still wish to take seriously the work of their salvation, take Saint Paul at his word:

 “And have no fellowship with the unfruitful works of darkness, but rather reprove them.”